- Children and Youth

-Community Needs Assessment and Strategic Investment Plan Elements
+Community Needs Assessment

 The City of Richmond’s Department of Children and Youth will implement a needs assessment and strategic planning process that honors community voice, including a diverse range of youth and adults alike to develop a comprehensive, equitable investment plan that reflects community vision.